inveniosoftware/docs-invenio-rdm/docs/develop/config.md

     ],
     "descriptions": [
         {
-            "description": "A story on how Julio Cesar relates to Gladiator.", "type": "Abstract",
+            "description": "A story about how permissions work.", "type": "Abstract",
             "lang": "eng"
         }